-- The opportunity to continue your education and renew your scholarship at UMKC when you complete your Associate in Arts degree (General) with an emphasis in Liberal Arts, Education, Computer, Engineering, Science (Biology or Chemistry) at the Metropolitan Community College -Penn Valley.
+- The opportunity to continue your education and renew your scholarship at UMKC when you complete your Associate in Arts degree (General) with an emphasis in your intended UMKC major at the Metropolitan Community College -Penn Valley.

 - Encouragement to keep working towards your dream.